jayoung/pamlWrapper/README.md

 Script names in this repo start `pw_` (for Paml Wrapper) to help distinguish them from any other similar scripts I have hanging around.

-## Run sitewise paml on any fasta format in-frame alignment
+## To run sitewise paml on any fasta format in-frame alignment

 Run it on each sequence file, one at a time
 ```